leapicard/DGINN/README.md

 | recombination     | \(codon\) alignment                          | Fasta                 |
 | positiveSelection | codon alignment, gene tree                   | Fasta, gene tree      |

+Though codon alignments are not technically necessary for the phyml, duplication and recombination steps, they are for positiveSelection.
+Thus, alignments

 ## 4/ Positive selection

 # Tutorial